uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 conda deactivate
 ```

-Anaconda may say that using `source deactivate` is deprecated, but environment will still be deactivated.
+Anaconda or Miniforge may say that using `source deactivate` is deprecated, but environment will still be deactivated.

 Closing the terminal will also close out the environment.